 There are no rules to breakfast in my world.
 Eat what you love.
 If you love fruit then find lots of ways to enjoy it.
 These granola cups are the perfect way to enjoy more fruit.

 We picked up some Gay Lea Unsalted Butter for this recipe and some Nordica Smooth Vanilla Bean for this recipe.
 I love how easy their products are to find plus the quality is amazing.

 Aside from the butter to help hold the granola cups together this is a very healthy recipe.
 I used honey to help hold the cups together so be careful to watch carefully while they cook.

 For the filling I used their Nordica Smooth Cottage Cheese in Vanilla Bean.
 It’s wicked smooth and creamy which is perfect for these granola cups.
 It’s absolutely delicious.

 Trust me, making a double batch is always a good idea.
 They disappear quickly.
 Since they are so tiny you can eat more, right?
 Okay, that’s probably not true.
 Don’t listen to me.

 I’m a sucker for tiny food.
 I don’t know why but it just makes me insanely happy.
 The tinier the better.
 I know it’s silly but I’ll readily admit I adore cute food.
 Don’t judge me.

-Once cooled fill the cups with Nordica Smooth Vanilla Bean.
+- Once cooled fill the cups with vanilla bean yogurt.